ChristopherA/intro-mac-command-line/part1-basics.md

 {your computer name}:~ {your user name}$ 🁢
 ```

 This reveals items in the "root" folder of your computer.
-Some you will recognize from the Finder GUI, others are invisible to the finder.
+Some you will recognize from the Finder GUI, others are invisible to the Finder.
+For the command-line, the root directory `/` it is the starting point all the contents of your computer.
+It contains all the directories on your boot drive, directories for other drives, as well as a number of special system directories.

 Now lets look at the absolute path for the Users Directory:

 ```
 {your computer name}:~ {your user name}$ls /Users